ScottTodd/Flows/readme.md

 ## Summary
 A game about flow manipulation.
 To complete each level, you must position the pushers and splitters provided in such a way that each flow reaches the sink of the same color.

+Best viewed in Google Chrome, also tested in Mozilla Firefox.

 Submitted to [GitHub's Game Off 2013](https://github.com/github/game-off-2013) and completed as our [Computer Graphics](http://www.ecse.rpi.edu/~wrf/pmwiki/pmwiki.php/ComputerGraphicsFall2013/ComputerGraphicsFall2013) Term Project at RPI.

 ## Team Members